By E.W.E. Hughes, Jr.

-Besides adding night sights, mounting a light or laser, and some grip tape, I’m not sure what else you could or would want to do to this pistol.
-There’s certainly not as many option as Glock.
+Besides adding night sights, mounting a light or laser, and some grip tape, I’m not sure what else you would put on a wishlist for this pistol.
+There’s certainly not as many options to checkout as there are with a Glock.

 Overall * * * *

-I would have liked to given the PX4 Storm five stars but took one off because of the bat wing safety levers and the flat, smooth grip sides.
+I would have liked to given the PX4 Storm 5 stars but took one off because of the bat-wing safety levers and the flat, smooth grip sides.
 Five stars means damn near perfect, and it’s not quite perfect in my opinion.
 However, I highly recommend it to those who wish to take the road less traveled.

 More from The Truth About Guns: